On T List of Movie Reviews

 1/08:

-It's the last musical score for Bernard Herrmann, who got his first start in
+It's the last musical score for Bernard Herrmann, who got his start in

 Citizen Kane, before his death at age 64.

-Paul Schrader, the screenplay writer, went on to direct the only masterpiece of his career:
+Paul Schrader, the screenwriter, went on to direct the only masterpiece of his career:

 American Gigolo.

-of Ronald Reagan which left James Brady paralyzed for life.
-Of course, the film has been influenced by
+near assassination of Ronald Reagan which left James Brady paralyzed for life.
+Of course, the film has been

 All in all, Taxi Driver is a Scorsese masterpiece.